Sampson-Lee/myDRGAN/README.md

 Good iden rate doesn't mean good generatation, we can see the comparision in snapshot file.

+## model
-some models: [bestmodel in baidudisk](https://pan.baidu.com/s/1skEVB2X) password: bc97
+some models to download: [bestmodel in baidudisk](https://pan.baidu.com/s/1skEVB2X) password: bc97